maceoCK/maceoCK/README.md

 🔭 Project: Developing an Amazon Boycott and Ethical Consumerism Checker

-🌱 Currently learning: Enhancing my skills in React.js and Python for data analysis
+🌱 Currently learning: Enhancing my skills in React.js and Python for data analysis and visualization

 👯 Looking to collaborate on: Exciting software projects and innovative solutions